Gorgeous Ladies of Wrestling: Inception

 McLane partnered with the television distribution company Independent Network Incorporated (INI), headed by former Lorimar-Telepictures executive Irv Holender.
 Holender's previous credits included producing Gumby, which was revived about the same time.
 It was through Holender that McLane met Meshulam Riklis, chairman of Rapid-American Corporation, a conglomerate which included ownership of the Riviera Hotel and Casino on the Las Vegas Strip.
 Riklis arranged for the Riviera Hotel to host GLOW.
 Holender's firm was in charge of distribution (in a joint venture with a New York City based syndicator, MG/Perin) and McLane headed the venture.
 Matt Cimber, who had recently directed the movie Butterfly, starring Riklis' then wife Pia Zadora, was brought in to provide creative services and direct the shows.

 A number of the original dozen wrestlers moved to Las Vegas and were supplemented by local women, many of whom had been actresses and showroom dancers.
-Lauri Thompson, a Las Vegas attorney and lead dancer in the Folies Bergère at the Tropicana, played Susie Spirit.
+Lauri Thompson, a future Las Vegas attorney and lead dancer in the Folies Bergère at the Tropicana, played Susie Spirit.
 Thompson recruited others, creating a recruiting chain of other friends and dancers.
 One of those, Lorilyn Palmer, who played Colonel Ninotchka, took over training the new women.
 According to David McLane, the first actress hired was Jeanne Basone (who was working as a phlebotomist at the time) as the character Hollywood.
 Basone also appeared in Playboy, part of a pictorial titled Lethal Women.
 She went on to do stunt work and started her own wrestling production company Hollywould Productions.

 The show was introduced at the 1986 NATPE Convention.
 Following the successful initial sale to 30 major television markets in the US and six other countries, McLane brought in Jackie Stallone, mother of Sylvester Stallone, to play kayfabe GLOW owner and the manager of the Good Girls.
 Kitty Burke as Aunt Kitty, was the manager for the Bad Girls.
 Stallone had been promoting a physical fitness gym for women only.